lukelbd/gfdl-fms/README.md

 * [idealized_topog.f90](src/shared/topography/idealized_topog.f90) adds a new sinusoidal topography option, configurable with the `&idealized_topog_nml` namelist.

 ## Documentation
 The full, original model documentation is published on [github-pages](https://lukelbd.github.io/gfdl-fms).
-Further documentation is described below.
+Use the links at the top of each page to navigate between sections!
+Below are some important notes regarding the documentation.

 * [bgrid.pdf](https://lukelbd.github.io/gfdl-fms/doc/spectral.pdf), [spectral_core.pdf](https://lukelbd.github.io/gfdl-fms/doc/spectral.pdf), [shallow.pdf](https://lukelbd.github.io/gfdl-fms/doc/shallow.pdf), [barotropic.pdf](https://lukelbd.github.io/gfdl-fms/doc/barotropic.pdf), contain background information on the model physical equations.
 * [diag_table](run/diag_table) is a template "diagnostic table".
 It specifies the model output NetCDF files, time-averaging behavior, and variable names.
 A brief description of this file format in found in comments.
 Full lists of diagnostic table parameters are found on the following pages.